aws-samples/eks-workshop/content/advanced/340_appmesh_flagger/canary_deploy.md

   Normal   Synced  85s (x2 over 2m24s)  flagger  all the metrics providers are available!
 Normal   Synced  84s                  flagger  Initialization done! detail.flagger
 {{< /output >}}

-Here is how it looks like after the Canary Release is initialized.
+After the bootstrap is completed,
-* After the bootstrap, `detail` deployment is scaled to zero.
+* `detail` deployment is scaled to zero.
 * Traffic to `detail.flagger` will be routed to the primary pods.
 * AppMesh resources like virtualnode, virtualservice, virtualrouter has been created for the `detail` service
 ```bash
 kubectl get pod,deployment,svc,virtualnode,virtualservice,virtualrouter -n flagger
 ```